3 FRENCH EXPRESSIONS FOR SUMMER

 Let's start with the first expression of the day.

-If you hear someone on the beach say it's hitting or banging, they are talking about the sun.
-He means the sun is beating down or banging down.
-It means that it's very hot and you can really feel the heat of the sun on you.
+If you hear someone on the beach say ça cogne or ça tap, he's talking about the sun.
+He means that the sun is beating down hard.
+It means it's very hot and you can really feel the sun's heat on you.

-We feel that the heat of the sun is very intense, so it gives the impression that we are hit by the sun, knocking because knocking is a synonym for hitting in colloquial language.
+You can feel that the heat of the sun is very intense, so it gives the impression that you're being hit by the sun, knocking because knocking is a synonym for hitting in colloquial language.

-So we are hit by the sun.
-It's a rather graphic expression.
-So the sun is very strong.
-It hits, it bangs.
+So we're hit by the sun.
+It's a rather colorful expression.
+The sun is very strong.
+It's beating down.
 So you have to protect yourself.
 Put on some sun cream.

-This leads us to the second phrase.
-If the sun is beating down and you haven't put on sunscreen, you could get a sunburn.
-Coup de soleil is simply the expression used in French to talk about sunburn.
+That brings us to the second expression.
+If the sun is beating down on you and you haven't put on your sun cream, you could get sunburned.
+Coup de soleil is simply the French expression for sunburn.

-Sunburns that you can get on your skin.
-For example, I could say I was in the sun for 3 hours on the beach without putting on sunscreen.
+Sunburns you can get on your skin.
+For example, I could say I spent 3 hours on the beach in the sun without putting on any sun cream.

-I have sunburn all over my body.
-If you're sunburned, it could be because you've been lying on the beach all day tanning.
+I'm sunburned all over my body.
+If you're sunburned, it could be because you've been lying on the beach all day, sunbathing.

-A synonym for tanning is the expression to gild the pill.
+A synonym for tanning is the expression se dorer la pilule.
 A pill is normally a medicine.
-But there is this expression which is also quite familiar, which is to gild the pill.
+But there's this expression that's also quite familiar, which is se dorer la pilule.

 I've been gilding my loins all day at the beach.